Formation Of Anders Army

 US supplies arriving in the USSR for Anders Army

 So on 18 March 1942 Anders and Stalin met over a shortfall of 40,000 rations.
-A unanimous decision was made to evacuate some of the Polish Army to The Middle East with the remainder being left in Central Asia.
+A unanimous decision was made to evacuate some of the Anders Army to The Middle East with the remainder being left in Central Asia.

 This was the start of the evacuations to The Middle East.